Radial head fracture - aftercareElbow fracture - radial head - aftercare

 Your doctor or physical therapist will tell you when you can start playing sports or using your elbow for other activities.

-You will likely have a follow-up exam 1 - 3 weeks after your injury.
+You will likely have a follow-up exam 1 to 3 weeks after your injury.

 When to Call the Doctor